 The following reporting requirements apply when:

 the potential breach could warrant a repurchase demand, or

-the number of loans affected by the same type of potential breach delivered in the same calendar quarter does not exceed the lesser of 500 loans or 1% of prior year loan deliveries to Fannie Mae.
+the number of loans affected by the same type of potential breach delivered in the same calendar quarter does not exceed the lesser of 500 loans or 1% of the total number of loans delivered to Fannie Mae in the prior year.

 |the breach could warrant a repurchase demand and has not been remedied or will not be remedied within 60 days,||the seller/servicer must notify Fannie Mae within 60 days by using the self-report functionality in Loan Quality Connect.|